HotPocketHPE/mhguide/mhguide.md

 Each piece of armor, your weapon, and your charm (in 3rd and 4th gen) all have 0 to 3 slots.
 These slots are used for decorations.

 Decorations are an additional source of skill points.
 Each one takes from 1 to 3 slots.
-The more slots a decoration takes, the more points it gives.
+The more slots a decoration needs, the more points it gives.

 ## Brief Skill Overview

-## Offensive Skills
+In general, **damage skills are always good!** They are useful in any situation and speed up hunts, which gives you less time to make mistakes.

+**Most defense skills are very bad!** Defense Boost will not help you very much.
+If you are having a hard time with a monster, consider upgrading your armor, using armor with a higher base defense, or prioritizing the appropriate skill from the 3 below.

+The Earplugs, Wind Resistance, and Tremor Resistance skills both make dealing with certain attacks easier and create additional openings.
+Of the three, Earplugs is the most generally useful, but the other two can be very effective against specific monsters.

+The evasion-related skills can be very powerful.
+Evasion lengthens the time of your evade's invincibility (see [Invincibility Frames](#invincibility-frames) for more).
+Evade Extender increases the distance your evade covers, which is very useful on low-mobility weapons like HBG.

 # Hunting Fundamentals